ian-garrett/meetMe/README.md

 The MeetMe app allows a user to schedule a meeting with other users by finding common free times by pulling data from Google Calendars.
-This application allows you to schedule a meeting with a group of people App can be found on http://ix.cs.uoregon.edu:6048 (Not currently running, contact me and I will launch it for use)
+This application allows you to schedule a meeting with a group of people App can be found on http://ix.cs.uoregon.edu:6048

 # How it Works